The Jamie Lee Trio: Introspective at 5

 The drummer embarked on a seminal Vancouver jazz album release of the 2020s, then reinvented both her music and her career

 Jamie Lee's first and only album to date as a drummer-bandleader, Introspective, came out at the end of February 2020.
-Its release pointed toward a new decade of Vancouver jazz, but it also saw the doors close on the pre-covid scene.
+Its release pointed toward a new decade of Vancouver jazz, but it also saw the doors close on the pre-covid scene, its release show taking place on the leap day before everything changed.

 The Jamie Lee Trio includes pianist James Dekker and bassist Marcus Abramzik; Lee wrote all ten compositions on Introspective.
 To mark five years since the release, I interviewed Lee and others involved.
 The story presented itself to me in five parts: the background, the sound of the trio, Lee's rise through the scene, her musical pivot, and ultimately a reinvention of her career.
 We begin with the background – the road to recording.

 Jamie Yoongi Lee, born and raised in South Korea, arrived in the lower mainland as a teenager.
 "My family came to Canada in 2008, and I went to high school in Surrey," she said.
 "And then I got to Cap in 2013."

 Lee met Abramzik at Capilano University in the fall of 2015.
-"Marcus had come back to the program to finish his bachelor's degree, and him and I played in ‘C’ band together," she said, referring to the jazz program's third-ranked big band.
+"Marcus had come back to the program to finish his bachelor's degree, and he and I played in ‘C’ band together," she said, referring to the jazz program's third-ranked big band.

 Abramzik is an active multi-genre bassist today, just as he was then.
 He recalled playing with Lee in the band.
 "It really brought us together," he said.
 "We vented about our malcontents of being in an organized educational system for learning an oral-aural tradition, which felt like a contradiction.
 But we also learned to lean on each other to make the music come to life and found a connection in listening and reacting to each other in that band, which really helped us to make music that was fun for both of us."